Friday, January 11, 2019

 However, if you peruse the libraries that comes with the Arduino IDE you see code like Grumble's.
 That's because the Arduino sketch language itself is written in C and C++.

 I read that this is what professionals often use when programming these chips.
 Why?
-Pure C unlocks every capability of the MPU (Atmel 328P for instance), not just the features and peripherals exposed by friendly open source coders at Arduino and elsewhere.
+Pure C unlocks every capability of the MPU (Atmel 328P for instance), not just the features and peripherals abstracted and exposed by friendly open source coders at Arduino and elsewhere.

-For example, for 328P 10 bit ADC conversion, using Pure C you can increase the gain of an incoming analog signals before being presented to the MPU for processing.
+For example, for 328P 10 bit ADC conversion, using Embedded C you can increase the gain of an incoming analog signals before being presented to the MPU for processing.
 See how to set that up here.
 As far as I know, Arduino sketch language can't do this.

 You also potentially gain better control of a program's size since you only use code space for features you need.